stanzhai/wiiu-screenshot/README.md

 # wiiu-screenshot

-A web server to save wiiu screenshot based on openresty
+A web server based on openresty to save a screenshot of wiiu.